-If you provide a refund or credit on goods returned by a customer, the corresponding GST and QST may be refunded or credited to the customer.
+If you provide a refund or credit on goods returned by a customer, you can refund or credit the corresponding GST and QST to the customer.
 In either case, you must prepare a credit note and give it to your customer.

 The note must include the following information:

 - a statement to the effect that the document is a credit note;

 - your name or business name and your GST and QST registration numbers;